sklitko/kawakawa/src/pages/en/index.md

     secondrightcard:
       cardtext: >-
-        Choose the type of the desired drink and available ingredients, the kawa App will offer the best recipe according to your choice.
+        Choose the type of the desired drink and available ingredients, the kawa App will offer the best recipe.
       cardtitle: Cooking with a recipe
     thirdleftcard:
       cardtext: >-